zcfu21/CausalPerturb/README.md

 1. **'condition'**: The perturbation labels. **Note the label of control cells must be 'control'**. **When analyzing high-MOI datasets, the perturbation label must be 'gene_a+gene_b' for two-gene perturbations**;
 2. **'cell_type'** (Not necessary): The cell states used in downstream analysis, which can be pre-defined or clustered using some unsupervised algorithms like 'leiden'.
 If not specified, scCAPE will perform leiden clustering using 'sc.tl.leiden(data, resolution=0.6)' when performing adversarial training;
 3. **'condition_name'** (Not necessary) : The labels for performing DEG analysis, which will be used in evaluating reconsturction performance.
 If not specified, scCAPE will just copy the values in 'condition' when performing adversarial training;
-4. **'control'** (Not necessary) : The dummy variable to show if the cell is control (1) or perturbed (0), which will be generated based on perturbation label when performing adversarial training in scCAPE.
+4. **'control'** (Not necessary) : The dummy variable to show if the cell is control (1) or perturbed (0), which will be generated based on perturbation label ('condition') when performing adversarial training in scCAPE.

 ### Basic Usage
 ```python